LODSContent/ChallengeLabs_Resources/ARMTemplates/CreateBastionHost/readme.md

 Deploy the bastion host into a virtual network that has Azure VMs you want to protect from brute-force and dictionary password attacks and unauthorized access.

-**NOTE:** This template requires an existing resource group and virtual network.
+**REQUIREMENTS:** This template requires an existing resource group and virtual network.
+You must provide the name for the virtual network and the address prefix for the new subnet in the virtual network where you want to deploy the bastion host.

 To deploy the bastion host, click the button below.